Projects and Items

 + AISTSimulator

-First, as sub-Items (sub-nodes in Item Tree), the robot and the floor models “SR1” and “Floor” are allocated.
-It means that both SR1 and Floor are objects existing in the virtual world of World Item.
-In this way, for example, the interference between SR1 and Floor is calculated.
-(See Collision Detection and World Item for detail)
+First, the robot and floor models “SR1” and “Floor” are placed as child items (child nodes in the item tree) of “World”.
+This indicates that both SR1 and Floor are objects that exist in the virtual world of this World item.
+This causes interference between SR1 and Floor to be calculated, for example.
+(For details on this, see Collision Detection and World Item.)

-A simulation engine “AISTSimulator” is also allocated as a sub-Item of World.
-This means that the virtual world to be simulated by AISTSimulator is World.
+Also, the simulation engine “AISTSimulator” is placed as a child item of World.
+This indicates that the virtual world that is the simulation target of AISTSimulator is World.

 Selection and Check

-Items can be “selected” and “checked” in Item Tree View.
-For example, there are three Items as below:
+Items can be “selected” or “checked” in the Item Tree View.
+For example, suppose there are three items as follows.

 ../_images/noitemselection.png

-In this state, all items are normal.
-If you click on “Items2” with mouse, the area of Items becomes as follows:
+In this state, all items are in their normal state.
+Here, when you click “Item2” with the mouse, the Item2 area becomes displayed as follows.

 ../_images/itemselected.png

-This state is called “Selected” state of Item.
+This state is called the “item selected” state.

 ../_images/itemchecked.png

-As shown below, it is also possible to select and check an Item at the same time.
+As shown below, it is possible to have both selection and check for an item simultaneously.

 ../_images/itemselectedchecked.png

-• An operation where multiple candidates can be the target at the same time
+• Operations where multiple candidates can be targets simultaneously

-Note that if one of the existing Items is selected in Item Tree View, the new Item is assigned as a sub-Item of the Item.
+Note that when performing the above operation, if one existing item is selected in the Item Tree View, the newly created item will be placed as a child item of that item.

 Loading